balive053/Java-Dev--Coin-Sorter-GUI-and-basic/README.md

-# Java-Dev--Coin-Sorter-GUI-and-basic
+# Java-Dev--Coin-Sorter GUI and command line app
-A coin sorter app which can be run with a GUI or through base Java.
+A coin sorter app which can be run with a GUI or through base Java via command line.
 Allows options to set currency, coin circulation, change units etc.